A closer look

 General Scope of Project

-The State of Louisiana’s Coastal Protection and Restoration Authority (CPRA) began, as far back as 2013, an investigation of the potential coastal flood damage reduction benefits and the potential induced damage effects to both Louisiana and Mississippi from a proposed barrier across the mouth of Lake Pontchartrain in southeast Louisiana, as a part of the effort to advance the 2017 Coastal Master Plan.
-After performing the initial evaluation of proposals for a Lake Pontchartrain barrier using the Coastal Louisiana Risk Assessment (CLARA) model utilized in development of the 2017 Coastal Master Plan, Atkinson and Roberts (2015) prepared a report describing the preliminary design assessment and screening process used to identify a subset of barrier options to consider and Fischbach et al. (2017) prepared a report providing the analysis to guide the selection of a barrier option for formal consideration in the 2017 Coastal Master Plan analysis.
+The State of Louisiana’s Coastal Protection and Restoration Authority (CPRA) began investigating the potential flood damage reduction benefits—and possible adverse effects—of a proposed barrier across the mouth of Lake Pontchartrain as early as 2013.
+This work supported the development of the 2017 Coastal Master Plan.
+Initial evaluations were conducted using the Coastal Louisiana Risk Assessment (CLARA) model, which informed the Master Plan’s risk analysis.
+Atkinson and Roberts (2015) documented the preliminary design assessment and screening process, identifying a subset of viable barrier options, while Fischbach et al. (2017) provided further analysis to guide formal selection.

-- Developing a Rough Order of Magnitude (ROM) cost estimate for the construction of structures at Rigolets and Chef Menteur Pass.
+- Development of a Rough Order of Magnitude (ROM) cost estimate for structures at the Rigolets and Chef Menteur Passes;

-- Quantifying and comparing reductions and increase in the number of flooded structures and resulting damages in project scenarios from Stantec’s preliminary inundation maps.
+- Quantifying and comparing changes in flooded structures and associated damages using preliminary inundation maps;